 Notice that this transformation is of the form

-where $g_{\pm}(V)$ and $ h_{\pm}(U)$ are some well-behaved functions, for instance the inverse functions of them exist.
-Therefore the radial null trajectories are still at $45 \degree$ on the corresponding modified Kruskal diagrams.\footnote{In this work, we refer the transformation keeping radial null trajectories at $45 \degree$ as a conformal transformation.} Moreover, the ratio between the two null Kruskal coordinates is still the same after the rescaling transformation (\ref{ModKS}):
+where $g_{\pm}(V)$ and $ h_{\pm}(U)$ are some well-behaved functions, for instance, the inverse functions of them exist.
+Therefore the radial null trajectories are still at $45 \degree$ on the corresponding modified Kruskal diagrams.
+(In this work, we refer to the transformation keeping radial null trajectories at $45 \degree$ as a conformal transformation.)
+Moreover, the ratio between the two null Kruskal coordinates is still the same after the rescaling transformation (\ref{ModKS}):

-Recalling that inside the event horizon a trajectory with constant $t$ belongs to the special family of geodesics comoving with the interior Kantowski-Sachs spacetime; thus for the interior part, the rescaling transformation acts as stretching the spacetime manifold along those special geodesics\footnote{Or in the passive point of view, this transformation squeezes the original Kruskal coordinates into the new coordinates such that the thin shell is located at $U'_{\pm}V'_{\pm}=1$.}.
+Recalling that inside the event horizon, a trajectory with constant $t$ belongs to the special family of geodesics comoving with the interior Kantowski-Sachs spacetime; thus, for the interior part, the rescaling transformation acts as stretching the spacetime manifold along these special geodesics.

 Next, to perform the cutting and pasting, we compactify the modified Kruskal diagram by the usual inverse tangent transformation